open-innovations/jrf-insight/README.md

 [Project hub page on Open Innovations website](https://open-innovations.org/projects/jrf/north-insight-finder/)
 ## StatXplore
 You need to register for an account and get an open data API key.
-You'll need to add this `STATXPLORE_API_KEY=<your_key>` to a `.env` file at the top level directory.
+You'll need to add this `STATXPLORE_API_KEY=<your_key>` to a `.env` file at the top level directory (*Make sure this is added to .gitignore*).
 Without this, you will not have permission to pull data from stat-xplore.
 ## Pipenv
 Install pipenv with `pip install pipenv`.
 To install dependencies use `pipenv install`.
 To activate the virtual environment, use `pipenv shell`.
 If you are on windows you may need to install windows subsytem for linux, and install pip and then pipenv in a linux environment.
 Dependencies in the `pipfile` are detailed in `Pipfile.lock`.